 Having longer keywords can help in lowering the CPC because the competition for them has to be low due to less search volume.

 As an example, you want to advertise for “buy LED TV”.
 It is bound to have competition.
-How about changing the keywords to “buy 32 inch LED TV”.
+How about changing the keywords to “buy 32 inches LED TV”.
 Quite a long keyword which reduces the competition to a large extent.
-As you add more to the keyword, the competition will reduce further like “buy best 32 inch LED TV”.
+As you add more to the keyword, the competition will reduce further like “buy best 32 inches LED TV”.

 When aiming for lower CPC, avoid highly competitive keywords.

 13. Lower Bid Price for Keywords Based on ROI

 In manual bidding, each ad group has a price, but each keyword can have a price as well.